Listen to the Audio Version of This Article

 However, there was a major revision of the subdivisions in 2000-01 by Bloom’s original partner, David Krathwohl and his colleague, Lorin Anderson (Anderson was a former student of Bloom’s).

 The highlights of this revision were switching names of the subdivisions from nouns to verbs, thus making them easier to use when curriculum and lesson planning.

 The other main change was the order of the top two subdivisions was reversed.
-The updated taxonomy is as follows (feel free to pin it if you are on Pinterest):
+The updated taxonomy is as follows:

 The Affective Domain.